-A University of Lethbridge baccalaureate degree, or its academic equivalent from another recognized degree-granting institution, in the discipline of interest or in a closely cognate discipline.
-The University of Lethbridge reserves the right to determine whether degrees and other academic programs completed elsewhere are equivalent to University of Lethbridge baccalaureate degrees.
-Applied and Technology Degrees are not normally considered to be a basis of admission for graduate studies programs.
-A minimum grade point average of 3.00 (based on a 4.00 scale) on the last 20 graded university-level semester courses.
+- A University of Lethbridge baccalaureate degree, or its academic equivalent from another recognized degree-granting institution, in the discipline of interest or in a closely cognate discipline.
+The University of Lethbridge reserves the right to determine whether degrees and other academic programs completed elsewhere are equivalent to University of Lethbridge baccalaureate degrees. - A minimum grade point average of 3.00 (based on a 4.00 scale) on the last 20 graded university-level semester courses.